The Mask and the Metamorphosis

 That is metaschematizō in full operation.
 The exterior modified, decorated, presented.
 The interior untouched.

 The Spirit’s work operates at the level of morphe.
-The word is metamorphoōMetamorphoō (μεταμορφόω) — A compound Greek verb joining meta (change, beyond) and morphē (the essential, unchangeable underlying nature of a thing).
+The word is metamorphoōMetamorphoō (μεταμορφόω) — A compound Greek verb joining meta (change, beyond) and morphē (the essential, underlying nature of a thing).
 Where metaschematizō modifies the outward costume, metamorphoō reconstructs what’s underneath — an organic transformation of essence driven from the inside out, from which we derive the English word metamorphosis.
 It describes Christ’s divine nature breaking through His physical appearance at the Transfiguration (Matthew 17:2), and stands as the ultimate fruit of a mind genuinely renovated by metanoia.
-See also: The Mask and the Metamorphosis — from which we get metamorphosis.
+See also: The Mask and the Metamorphosis More — from which we get metamorphosis.
 A caterpillar doesn’t put on a butterfly costume.
 It undergoes a total reconstruction and becomes something it wasn’t before.
-This is what Paul is pointing to in Romans 12:2:
+This is what Paul points to in Romans 12:2:

 “Do not conform to the pattern of this world, but be transformed (metamorphoō) by the renewing of your mind.”